mrciolino/wiki-backup/classes/gondian-artificer.md

 ## Tool Proficiency

 **🔨 Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
 If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
 **🧰 Crafting**: You can craft both non-magical and magical items using your chosen artisan’s tools, provided you have the necessary materials, time, and tool proficiency.
 Crafting speed, cost, and difficulty vary by item complexity and rarity.
-Use the **Crafting Rules** at the bottom of this page to determine time requirements, cost reductions, assistance bonuses, and check DCs.
 **🏛️ Community Building**: You can build shrines, facilities, and support structures for warforged and constructs.
 Projects require tool proficiency, materials, labor, and 5 successful checks (DC 12–20).
-Failed checks alternate between +25% cost or time. **Your upgrade path unlocks specific structures and enhancements.**
+Failed checks alternate between +25% cost or time.
+Your specialized integration unlocks specific structures and enhancements.

 # Specialized Integration
 At each **upgrade level (3, 5, 9, 15)**, you may select any one upgrade from any pathway. **However, you must start at the beginning of a pathway and progress in order** (e.g., you cannot take a 9th-level Forge Master upgrade unless you have taken the 3rd and 5th-level Forge Master upgrades).
 At 20th level, you may select 2 additional upgrades to complete your evolution.